 A parser directive is a line at the beginning of a Ducktype file that starts with the @ character (U+0040).
 All directives must occur before the first non-directive markup.
 However, blank lines may be interspersed with directives.

 The directive name must immediately follow the @ character.
-The directive name is a sequence of characters terminated either by a space or the end of line.
+The directive name is a name.
+It is followed either by a space or the end of line.
 Directives may optionally have directive content.
 The directive content begins with the first non-space character after the directive name and continues to the end of line.

 Some directives make use of a first word.
 The first word of a directive begins with the beginning of the directive content and is terminated by a space or the end of line.
 The remaining directive content is the directive content following the first word with any leading spaces stripped.

 Some directives make use of a word list.
 The word list is a list formed by splitting the directive content on space characters, with all leading and trailing spaces stripped from words and with no empty words.

 This specification recognizes four directive names: ducktype/1.0, define, encoding, include, and namespace.
 Extensions may recognize additional directives.
 To avoid conflicts, extension directive names should start with the extension prefix followed by a colon character (U+003A).